-In fiscal year 2018, we entered into a credit agreement ("Credit Agreement"), which provides for a \$350,000 aggregate principal amount term loan A facility ("Term Loan Facility") and a \$200,000 revolving line of credit facility ("Revolving Credit Facility" and, together with the Term Loan Facility, the "Credit Facility").
-The net proceeds from this transaction were used to repay in full the amounts outstanding of the \$350,000 aggregate principal amount term loan B facility ("Term Loan B Facility") and the \$160,000 revolving line of credit facility ("Refinanced Revolving Credit Facility") plus accrued and unpaid interest thereon and to pay related transaction expenses.
+In fiscal year 2018, we entered into a credit agreement ("Credit Agreement"), which provides for a \$350,000 aggregate principal amount Term Loan Facility and a \$200,000 Revolving Credit Facility.
+The net proceeds from this transaction were used to repay in full the amounts outstanding of the \$350,000 aggregate principal amount term loan B facility ("Term Loan B Facility") and the \$160,000 revolving line of credit facility plus accrued and unpaid interest thereon and to pay related transaction expenses.
 We have the right to request, at our discretion, an increase in the amount of loans under the Credit Facility by an aggregate amount \$125,000, subject to the terms and conditions set forth in the Credit Agreement.

-The Credit Facility has a 5-year term and will bears interest at a rate of LIBOR plus 2.00% per annum, which will be reduced to a rate of LIBOR plus 1.25% upon us reaching a consolidated net leverage ratio of less than 2.25x.
+The Credit Facility has a 5-year term and bears interest at a rate of LIBOR plus 1.75%, which can be reduced to a rate of LIBOR plus 1.25% upon us reaching a consolidated net leverage ratio of less than 2.25x.
 The Credit Facility is guaranteed jointly and severally, fully and unconditionally by all of our significant wholly-owned subsidiaries and secured by substantially all of our assets.
-As of December 31, 2018, further advances were available under the Credit Facility in the amount of \$107,879.
-The available amount is net of outstanding irrevocable letters of credit totaling \$22,521, at which date no amount had been drawn.
+As of December 31, 2019, further advances were available under the Credit Facility in the amount of \$148,575.
+The available amount is net of outstanding irrevocable letters of credit totaling \$24,525, at which date no amount had been drawn.

 The Credit Agreement requires us to maintain a minimum interest coverage ratio and a maximum consolidated net leverage ratio, to be measured at the end of each fiscal quarter.
-As of December 31, 2018, we were in compliance with the covenants contained in the Credit Agreement.
+As of December 31, 2019, we were in compliance with the covenants contained in the Credit Agreement.
 In addition to these financial covenants, the Credit Agreement also contains a number of important customary affirmative and negative covenants which restrict, among other things, our ability to sell assets, incur additional debt, create liens, make investments, and pay dividends.
 We do not believe that these restrictions impact our ability to meet future liquidity needs.
 An event of default under any of our debt agreements could permit some of our lenders, including the lenders under the Credit Facility, to declare all amounts borrowed from them to be immediately due and payable, together with accrued and unpaid interest, or, in the case of the Credit Facility, terminate the commitment to make further credit extensions thereunder, which could, in turn, trigger cross-defaults under other debt obligations.
 If we were unable to repay debt to our lenders, or were otherwise in default under any provision governing our outstanding debt obligations, our secured lenders could proceed against us and against the collateral securing that debt.